awsdocs/aws-iot-events-developer-guide/doc_source/iotevents-other-aws-services.md

 ------
 #### [ IoT Events action ]

-The `iotEvents` action lets you send data to AWS IoT Events as input\.
+The AWS IoT Events action lets you send data to AWS IoT Events as input\.
 For the list of supported Regions, see [AWS IoT Events endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/iot-events.html) in the *Amazon Web Services General Reference*\.

 AWS IoT Events lets you to monitor your equipment or device fleets for failures or changes in operation, and to trigger actions when such events occur\.
 For more information, see [What is AWS IoT Events?](https://docs.aws.amazon.com/iotevents/latest/developerguide/what-is-iotevents.html) in the *AWS IoT Events Developer Guide*\.